CashShareCoin/ShareCoin/README.md

 ShareCash is a cryptocurrency with automated wealth redistribution.
 This means, whenever there is a concentration of money beyond a certain threshold, say .1%, a computer is going to automatically reset everyone's accounts to have the same exact amount.
+[Learn more!](https://jubicoin.io)

 # Development Setup (Visual Studio 2019 Community)